 Jesus provides the "Gift of Eternal Life."
-In a previous study He described it as, the Fountain of Life, life that never ends.
+In a previous study, He described it as, the Fountain of Life that never ends.
 It's His gift to us.

 Verse 7: "If you had known me, you would have known my Father also.
 From now on you do know him and have seen him."

-The deity of Jesus is declared throughout this Gospel; knowing Jesus is equivalent to knowing God.
+The deity of Jesus is demonstrated throughout this Gospel; knowing Jesus, is equivalent to knowing God.

 By Jesus saying, "From now on," means they had now obtained enough information to know that He was Lord.

 God honors true sincerity, even when it includes doubt.
-Jesus had a tremendous mission to fulfill, but it was beyond the ability of the disciples to understand, (until later).
+Jesus had a grand mission to fulfill, but it was beyond the ability of the disciples to understand, (until later).